 AMT cover

-Executive editors: Thomas Wagner, Hartwig Harder, Paolo Laj, Marloes Penning de Vries, Andreas Richter & Rebecca Washenfelder
+Executive editors: Hartwig Harder, Paolo Laj, Marloes Penning de Vries, Andreas Richter & Rebecca Washenfelder

 eISSN: AMT 1867-8548, AMTD 1867-8610